ecmwf/open-ecpds/README.md

 - **MetaTime**: The meta time associated with the data file, which represents a specific timestamp or point in time relevant to the metadata.
 - **TimeBase**: The time base associated with the data file.
 - **TimeStep**: The time step associated with the data file.
-- **Duration**: The total duration of the data retrieval process, which includes the time from initiation to completion.
+- **Duration**: The total duration of the data retrieval process, measured in milliseconds, from initiation to completion.
 - **HostId**: The identifier of the acquisition or source host that was used to retrieve the data file.
 This identifies where the file originated.
 - **HostLogin**: The user ID associated with the host system used to retrieve the file.
 - **HostAddress**: The address or hostname of the host from which the file is being retrieved.